iPhone 17, Air, and SE4/16E Rumors: What We Know So Far

 Processor and Memory

-A curious effect of AI is the base model iPhone 16 and the flagship Pro Max both having 8GB of memory.
+A curious effect of AI is the base model iPhone 16 and the flagship Pro Max both hav 8GB of memory.
 Apple Intelligence requires at least that much RAM to work, so the company had to bump the base model’s specifications.
 Otherwise, it wouldn’t be able to use Apple’s AI tools.
 Now, the same will happen to the 16E.

 The device will feature 8GB of RAM, as much as a Pro Max that costs over three times its price.
-Again, the alternative would be leave the new iPhone 16E without Apple Intelligence capabilities.
+Again, the alternative would be to leave the new iPhone 16E without Apple Intelligence capabilities.
 Processor-wise, it should come with the same A18 CPU as the base-model iPhone 16 and the 16 Plus.

-These changes, alongside the screen, camera and body reworks, mean the 16E should be more expensive than the current SE.
-We’ll get to that in a bit, though.
-Even though, the iPhone 16E (or SE4, or whatever) will likely be one of Apple’s most exciting announcements this year.
+These changes, alongside the screen, camera, and body reworks, suggest the 16E will be more expensive than the current SE.
+Details on pricing will be discussed later.
+Even so, the iPhone 16E (or SE4 or another name) will likely be one of Apple’s most exciting announcements this year.

 iPhone 17